lionlai1989/data-structures-and-algorithms/data_structures/README.md

 Properties:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1. memory: O(m+n).<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2. time: O(c+1), c is the length of the longest chain.<br>
+###Note<br>
+Python dictionaries are implemented using hash tables.
+It is an array whose indexes are obtained using a hash function on the keys.
+The goal of a hash function is to distribute the keys evenly in the array.

 I finished most of exams except<br>